Survivor Series: WarGames (2022): Main event

 The main event was the men's WarGames match, which saw The Bloodline (Roman Reigns, Jey Uso, Jimmy Uso, Solo Sikoa, and Sami Zayn) (accompanied by Paul Heyman) facing Team Brawling Brutes (Sheamus, Ridge Holland, Butch, Drew McIntyre, and Kevin Owens).
 Butch and Jey started the match.
 The Brutes had the WarGames advantage as Holland entered next.
 As Jimmy attempted to enter, Reigns stopped him and picked Zayn to enter instead to test his loyalty to The Bloodline.
 The remainder of the entry order went McIntyre, Jimmy, Owens, Sikoa, Sheamus, and finally Reigns.
 All of The Brutes performed ten Beats of the Bodhran on The Bloodline.
-As Sheamus went for the Brogue Kick, Reigns performed a Spear on Shemaus, but Butch broke the pin.
+As Sheamus went for the Brogue Kick, Reigns performed a Spear on Sheamus, but Butch broke the pin.
 Jey missed Butch with a superkick and accidentally hit Zayn instead.
 The Usos performed a 1D off the top rope on Butch, but Holland broke the pin.
 Reigns drove Holland through a cornered table with a Spear.
 Sikoa put McIntyre through a table with a Spinning Solo.
 In the climax, Owens performed a pop-up powerbomb and a stunner on Reigns, but Zayn stopped the referee from counting the three.
 A conflicted Zayn then performed a low blow on Owens followed by a Helluva Kick before catching Owens and shoving him to the mat.
 Zayn then allowed Jey to perform the Uso splash on Owens to win the match for The Bloodline.
 Jey finally accepted Zayn as part of The Bloodline and the team celebrated as Reigns looked pleased with Zayn's actions.